-Additional jumpers are provided to allow selection of different control laws.e.g.
+Additional pins allow selection of different control laws.e.g.
 Power settings, Data logger/telemetry, Reversing Indication LED.
+You can also connect a Raspberry Pie etc. for Autonomous operation.

 A green LED indicates the PWM output to the Motor Driver IC.
 The brightness is proportional to the motor speed demanded.